kfkhalili/x-ray-trust/LINKEDIN_ARTICLE.md

 - You still need to understand the codebase
 - You still need to test and review
 - But you can move 10x faster
+- Auto agent mode (like Cursor) lets AI act autonomously, but you're still the decision-maker

 **For founders:**